EASA Class 1,2,3 and LAPL Aviation medicals

 As an EASA approved AME, I will conduct a medical assessment to EASA standards (laid out in 'PartMed' regulatory framework).
 As an EASA approved AME I am able to assess Licence holders from any EASA state so I should be able to help with any EASA medical certificate.

-Simply send me an email (see contact page) and I'll reply with a list of dates (in the next few days and weeks) for you to choose from to come to an appointment.
-Follow the instructions below which includes completing an application form to being with you to the appointment.
+Once you have booked an appointment on the booking page, follow the instructions below which includes completing an application form to being with you to the appointment.
 When we meet, I will perform an EASA medical assessment on you and all being well, I'll issue you with a new EASA medical certificate at the appointment.
-I will then send copies of all relevant documentation (such as the application form and examination report form) as well as a copy of the certificate issued to you at the appointment to your licensing authority (wether that be the Irish Aviation Authority, Austrocontrol, the LuftfhartBundesamt or any other EASA state licensing authority).
+I will then send copies of all relevant documentation (such as the application form and examination report form) as well as a copy of the certificate issued to you at the appointment to your licensing authority (wether that be the Irish Aviation Authority, Austrocontrol, the LuftfhartBundesamt or any other EASA state licensing authority) and finally I will update the European Aviation Medical Certificate Repository (the EAMR) with the details of your new medical certificate so there is a centrally held record of the medical in case you get ramp checked at some point.

 You can be assured that, whichever Licence you hold, from whichever EASA state licensing authority, I will issue you a valid EASA Medical certificate which will 'validate' your EASA licence.
 I provide that summary to explain how being seen by a Malta Approved AME in the UK (on Malta issued EASA paperwork) will be acceptable for a licence holder who has a Sate of Licence Issue (SOLI) from say Denmark, Austria, France, Spain, Ireland, Malta, Germany or frankly any other EASA state.

 - To book a medical, please see this website: https://bookeo.com/pilotmedical.
 Card payment details are needed to secure the booking, but no payment will be taken at the time of booking.
-Payment for the medical is taken at the time of the medical itself.
-If you make a late cancellation (within 24hrs of the appointment) or fail to attend the appointment, a late cancellation failure to attend fee of £50 will be charged.
+Payment for the medical is taken at the time of the medical itself (unless I have a direct billing arrangement with your employer).
+If you fail to attend or make a late cancellation (within 24hrs of the appointment) a fee of £50 will be charged.

-- Bring any current or expired medical certificate.
+- Please bring your PASSPORT.
+Please bring any current or expired medical certificates

 - All class 1 pilots will need a finger prick haemoglobin blood test.
 Whilst I’m taking that blood we could use a drop to check your lipid profile.
 For some this is mandatory but for most it’s optional.
 So consider if you would like your lipid profile checking at the medical.
 I’ll use the information to calculate your stroke and heart attack risk over the next decade and discuss strategies to reduce elevated risk.